fergarciadlc/ML-LecturesNotes/README.md

 `pdflatex ML_main.tex`

-The compilation files are ignored in this repository
+The compilation files are ignored in this repository.

 # Video Lectures